Why Is Your Child Not Growing Taller? Common Causes Explained

 Vitamin D:

-Vitamin D is necessary for calcium absorption and bone mineralization.
+Vitamin D is necessary for calcium absorption and bone mineralisation.
 It helps regulate calcium and phosphorus levels in the body, which are essential for bone health.
-Natural sources of vitamin D include sunlight exposure and foods su ch as fatty fish (e.g., salmon, mackerel), egg yolks, fortified dairy products, and fortified cereals.
+Natural sources of vitamin D include sunlight exposure and foods such as fatty fish (e.g., salmon and mackerel), egg yolks, fortified dairy products, and fortified cereals.

 Vitamin K:

-Vitamin K plays a role in bone metabolism and is involved in the synthesis of proteins necessary for bone mineralization.
-Good sources of vitamin K include leafy green vegetables (e.g., kale, spinach, collard greens), broccoli, Brussels sprouts, and cabbage.
+Vitamin K plays a role in bone metabolism and is involved in the synthesis of proteins necessary for bone mineralisation.
+Good sources of vitamin K include leafy green vegetables (e.g., kale, spinach, and collard greens), broccoli, Brussels sprouts, and cabbage.

 Magnesium: